Pak123Pak/english-learning-android-app/README.md

 2. Install directly over your existing app
 3. **Your data is safe**: All saved words and progress will be preserved

 **Note**: This app uses consistent signing until v1.3.
-Ppdating to replace version older than v 1.3 will encounter "App not installed" errors.
+Updating to replace version older than v1.3 will encounter "App not installed" errors.

 ## How to Use